The top 20 most-viewed Amazon DynamoDB documentation pages in 2019

 DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.

-In the comments section below, let us know if you would like to see anything on these or other DynamoDB documentation pages expanded or updated to make them more useful to you.
+On @DynamoDB, let us know if you would like us to update anything on these or other DynamoDB documentation pages to make them more useful to you.

-Israel Santos is a senior programmer writer for Amazon DynamoDB and Amazon SimpleDB.
-He works with other writers and editors to provide and improve documentation for AWS services.
+Ahmed Moustafa is a senior programmer writer for Amazon DynamoDB.
+He works with other writers and editors to provide and improve documentation for DynamoDB.